calaldees/teachingWorkshops/teacherEducation/national_documentation/CCF.md

     1. Applying high expectations to all groups, and ensuring all pupils have access to a rich curriculum. #5-AdaptTeach-Learn-how-14-group_pair_stretch

 ## Assessment (Standard 6 – ‘Make accurate and productive use of assessment’)

 ### Learn that
-1. Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs.
+1. Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs. #6-Assessment-Learn-that-1-assess_needs
-2. Good assessment helps teachers avoid being over-influenced by potentially misleading factors, such as how busy pupils appear.
+2. Good assessment helps teachers avoid being over-influenced by potentially misleading factors, such as how busy pupils appear. #6-Assessment-Learn-that-2-quantify
-3. Before using any assessment, teachers should be clear about the decision it will be used to support and be able to justify its use.
+3. Before using any assessment, teachers should be clear about the decision it will be used to support and be able to justify its use. #6-Assessment-Learn-that-3-justify
-4. To be of value, teachers use information from assessments to inform the decisions they make; in turn, pupils must be able to act on feedback for it to have an effect.
+4. To be of value, teachers use information from assessments to inform the decisions they make; in turn, pupils must be able to act on feedback for it to have an effect. #6-Assessment-Learn-that-4-pupil_action
-5. High-quality feedback can be written or verbal; it is likely to be accurate and clear, encourage further effort, and provide specific guidance on how to improve.
+5. High-quality feedback can be written or verbal; it is likely to be accurate and clear, encourage further effort, and provide specific guidance on how to improve. #6-Assessment-Learn-that-5-feedback_specific
-6. Over time, feedback should support pupils to monitor and regulate their own learning.
+6. Over time, feedback should support pupils to monitor and regulate their own learning. #6-Assessment-Learn-that-6-pupils_action
-7. Working with colleagues to identify efficient approaches to assessment is important; assessment can become onerous and have a disproportionate impact on workload.
+7. Working with colleagues to identify efficient approaches to assessment is important; assessment can become onerous and have a disproportionate impact on workload. #6-Assessment-Learn-that-7-proportionate-workload

 ### Learn how to

+(these hashtags are just wrong - I need to rework them)

+#6-Assessment-Learn-how-to-2-external_resources
+#6-Assessment-Learn-how-to-3-monitor_data
+#6-Assessment-Learn-how-to-4-identify_misconceptions
+#6-Assessment-Learn-how-to-5-questioning_stretch

+#6-Assessment-Learn-how-to-7-feedback_appropriate
+#6-Assessment-Learn-how-to-8-self_assessment
+#6-Assessment-Learn-how-to-9-self_assessment_feedback

+#6-Assessment-Learn-how-to-11-monitor_data_to_planning
+#6-Assessment-Learn-how-to-12-feedback_methods
+#6-Assessment-Learn-how-to-13-feedback_methods_alternate
+#6-Assessment-Learn-how-to-14-feedback_methods_alternate
+#6-Assessment-Learn-how-to-15-verbal_feedback
+#6-Assessment-Learn-how-to-16-feedback_abbreviations
+#6-Assessment-Learn-how-to-16-feedback_identify_misconceptions

 1. Avoid common assessment pitfalls, by:
-    1. Discussing and analysing with expert colleagues how to plan formative assessment tasks linked to lesson objectives and think ahead about what would indicate understanding (e.g. by using hinge questions to pinpoint knowledge gaps).
+    1. Discussing and analysing with expert colleagues how to plan formative assessment tasks linked to lesson objectives and think ahead about what would indicate understanding (e.g. by using hinge questions to pinpoint knowledge gaps). #6-Assessment-Learn-how-to-1-hinge_question
     2. Discussing and analysing with expert colleagues how to choose, where possible, externally validated materials, used in controlled conditions when required to make summative assessments.
 2. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
     1. Drawing conclusions about what pupils have learned by looking at patterns of performance over a number of assessments with support and scaffolding from expert colleagues (e.g. appreciating that assessments draw inferences about learning from performance).
 3. Check prior knowledge and understanding during lessons, by:
-    1. Receiving clear, consistent and effective mentoring in how to structure tasks and questions to enable the identification of knowledge gaps and misconceptions (e.g. by using common misconceptions within multiple-choice questions).
+    1. Receiving clear, consistent and effective mentoring in how to structure tasks and questions to enable the identification of knowledge gaps and misconceptions (e.g. by using common misconceptions within multiple-choice questions). #6-Assessment-Learn-how-to-6-identify_misconceptions_in_lesson
 4. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
     1. Using assessments to check for prior knowledge and pre-existing misconceptions.
     2. Prompting pupils to elaborate when responding to questioning to check that a correct answer stems from secure understanding.